Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Singletary has taken 188 attempts for a team-leading 870 rushing yards (51.2 per game) with seven touchdowns.
+- Singletary has taken 188 attempts for a team-leading 870 rushing yards (51.2 per game) and scored seven touchdowns.

 - He's also caught 40 passes for 228 yards (13.4 per game) and one touchdown.